elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_01.md

 The downside to this is that you need to choose the tool appropriate/best suited for your application and provide instructions for theend-user to install it (who may have other similar & potentially incompatible tools installed,).

 !!! example "Virtual environment exercise"
-    * Use pip to install version 2.2.26 of django package
+    * Use pip to install version 2.2.26 of [django web framework package](https://pypi.org/project/Django/)
     * Create a directory with a virtual environment using 'venv'
     * in the environment, install version 4.0.3 of django
     * Turn the VE on and off and demonstrate that two different django environments are available.